Ricardo de Jaxa Malachowski: Biography

 Ryszard Jaxa Małachowski was born on May 14, 1887, in Odessa, then part of the Russian Empire (present day Ukraine).
 He was the son of August Jaxa Małachowski and Malwina Kulisicz.
 At age 13, Ricardo traveled to Saint Petersburg and applied to enter the Navy Academy of Odessa.
 However, he was not admitted into the program due to his poor vision.
 He then continued his education in a secondary school in Odessa, where he graduated in 1905.

 He traveled to Paris shortly after to attend the École des Beaux-Arts and pursued architecture.
 Malachowski arrived in Lima on December 22, 1911.
 He was immediately put to work by President Augusto B. Leguía, who asked him to design and install the sacristy of the chapel of the Government Palace.

 In 1914, he married María Benavides Diez Canseco, the daughter of future president Óscar R. Benavides.
 Together, they had 4 children: Maria, Malvina, Augusto and Ricardo.

 In late 1933, Malachowski was almost killed during a robbery near Villa María School in Arequipa Avenue, today the Alliance Française.

-In addition to the city centre, he was the architect of various buildings in the residential sectors and sea resorts (such as Santa María del Mar, San Bartolo & Santa María de Chosica) of the city.
+In addition to the city centre, he was the architect of various buildings in the city's residential sectors and sea resorts (such as Santa María del Mar, San Bartolo & Santa María de Chosica).
 Malachowski was an impact to the overall architecture of the city in the time that he lived and worked there.

 He died on December 6, 1972, in Lima, at the age of 85.